 You Are Their Rock

-And, by the way, you rock for helping your loved one.
-Regardless of where they are in the treatment course, your loved one with ALK+ lung cancer may need to rely on you for support, help, and sometimes guidance.
+Regardless of where he or she is in the treatment course, your loved one with ALK+ lung cancer may need to rely on you for support, help, and sometimes guidance.

-Your loved one needs to make a lot of hard decisions and having someone to talk with is an enormous help.
+Your loved one needs to make a lot of hard decisions and having someone to talk with can be a huge help.
 ALK+ lung cancer is a complicated disease.
-But don’t worry, we’ve created this page to give you the lowdown and steer you to resources that can help you navigate the treatment landscape.
+But don’t worry, this page was created to give you some resources that can help you navigate the treatment landscape.

 - Assist them with daily activities (such as going to the doctor and making meals)

 - Research and keep learning about ALK+ lung cancer

 - Support them through important medical decisions